 She emerged from the bush like a spectre, walked with the authority of a colonel and sat like a Tagore poem in earthly form.
 Before this you hadn’t seen anything remotely as big that was also throbbing with aesthetic perfection and charm.
 Something inside you has been lit.
 Your life has just changed and you know you’ll never be the same again.
 For you’ve just enjoyed the singular sight of a tiger in the wild.

-- A five-night/six-day Tour with five safaris to the land of eternal tiger-dreams
+- A three-night/four-day Tour with five safaris to the land of eternal tiger-dreams

 - Possible sightings of some of the most popular tigers among several other mammals and birds